poppy-project/poppy-docs/en/getting-started/connect.md

 ![Linux](../img/linux.jpg)

-The entire procedure is detailed in the [Chapter TODO](#TODO).
-Depending on what you want to do all steps are not necessary required.
+**The entire procedure is detailed in the [Installation for advanced users](installation-for-advanced-users/README.md).** Depending on what you want to do all steps are not necessary required.
 In particular, you may just want to install the python libraries for Poppy, or entirely setup a Linux environment to match the Poppy ones.
 The entire installation process used to make the SD-card image can be sum up with those steps:
 * Customize a [Raspbian](https://www.raspbian.org) install for Poppy (setup a user/hostname...).
 * Setup the Poppy utility tools (for install/update)
 * Install the [Python Anaconda distribution](https://www.continuum.io/why-anaconda).